Laddow Rocks + Blackhill From Crowden: 9 Mile Circular Route

 4-5 hours

-9 miles
+9 miles (14.5km)

 Starting out from the car park follow a short track which brings you to the toilet facilities at the camp site.
-Take a right here and follow the path to the road and turn left.
-Follow the road along for a short period and take a right at the sign posted track to The Pennine Way.
+Take a right here and follow the path to the road and turn left through the gate.
+Follow the road along for a short period and take a right at the sign-post to The Pennine Way.
+You will need to continue along the path as you ascend towards Laddow Rocks crossing a few streams as you go.
+On our trip it was cool and very overcast but the streams come in useful on warmer days to cool down.
+Somewhere close to the highest point the path splits, ignore the path to the left and continue along straight ahead.

+The path along the edge from Laddow Rocks is narrow, uneven and quite exposed so be sure to take your time along this point.
 As you continue you will reach Crowden Great Brook and will have to cross several times along the way and could be in danger of wet feet depending on the weather.

 As you continue along the path you reach a flagged section (which we are always grateful for) and this eventually takes you to the trig point that is Black Hill (Holme Moss).
 It is worth noting that even along the flagged section there was a small part that was flooded and we had to navigate around the boggy ground.